090988ansarikashif/hello-world/Grunt for the javascript files.md

     sudo apt-get install nodejs

 > Note that you may have an issue with NodeJS.
-Indeed, there was some shenanigans over it's name in the Debian repositories.
+Indeed, there was some shenanigans over its name in the Debian's repositories.
-> If you see `/usr/bin/env: node: File or folder not found`, you may have to either install nodejs-legacy, or execute `sudo ln -s /usr/bin/nodejs /usr/bin/node`
+> If you see `/usr/bin/env: node: File or folder not found` at launch tim, you may have to either install nodejs-legacy, or execute `sudo ln -s /usr/bin/nodejs /usr/bin/node`

 # Executing Grunt